excellalabs/tcp-java/README.md

 ##### 2. Setup the application
 This project uses OAuth2 and JWT for authentication / authorization.

-In order for this to work correctly, you must create a .jks file in the classpath using the following command:
+In order for this to work correctly, you must create a .jks file in the classpath (i.e., in src/main/resources) using the following command:
 ```
-keytool -genkeypair -alias server
+keytool -genkeypair -alias server -keyalg RSA -keypass mypass -keystore mytest.jks -storepass mypass
-                    -keyalg RSA
-                    -keypass mypass
-                    -keystore mytest.jks
-                    -storepass mypass
 ```
 Note: it's recommended you use the values in the application.yml file.

-Next, add an .env file and populate it with the same info you specified in the `keytool` command above.
+Next, add an .env file in the project root and populate it with the same info you specified in the `keytool` command above.

 Here's what your .env file should look like.